IhabBendidi/bioval/Readme.md

 # in each condition of size 256x256x5 with 5 channels)
 arr1 = torch.randn(100, 10, 256, 256, 5)
 arr2 = torch.randn(100, 10, 256, 256, 5)

+# control array is a torch.Tensor object of shape (I, H, W, C) or
+# (H, W, C) or (I, F) or (F), where C is the number of channels,
+# H is the height, and W is the width of the input image, and
+# I the number of instances, and F is the number of features.

+# control array with 10 images and 3 channels
+control = torch.randn(10, 256, 256, 3)

+# control array with 1 image and 3 channels
+control = torch.randn(256, 256, 3)

+# control array with 10 images and an embedding of size 1024
+control = torch.randn(10, 1024)

+# control array with 1 image and an embedding of size 1024
+control = torch.randn(1024)

 ```

 In the case where nb of channels in input images differs from 3 channels, each channel is encoded separately, and the embeddings of each channel are concatenated into one embedding.
 For example, if the input images have 5 channels, the output embedding will be of size 5*embedding_size.